 Vacation Days

-Full-time employees, who a) work the equivalent of, or greater than, a 243-day contract, and b) work forty (40) hours per week, shall be entitled to two (2) weeks of vacation with pay after one (1) year of employment; they shall be entitled to three (3) weeks of vacation after four (4) years of employment.
+Full-time employees, who a) work the equivalent of, or greater than, a 243-day contract, and b) work forty (40) hours per week, shall be entitled to one (1) week of vacation with pay after one (1) year of employment; they shall be entitled to two(2) weeks of vacation after three (3) years of employment.
 Vacation days shall not carry-over from year to year and no pay shall be received for unused days.

 Contracted Days